 An accountant will usually charge a one-off fee for handling your tax return, which can be anything from £150 to £250 and over, depending on how complex your return is.
 Expect higher fees for higher incomes and more sources of income.

 An effective accountant should be able to save you at least some of their fee by finding tax savings for your business, as well as saving you time.
 In some cases, your tax bill could fall to so you can save more than just your accountant’s fee.

 Other ways to pay your accountant

-Many businesses like to pay their accountant in Glasgow or London a monthly fee.
+Many businesses like to pay their accountant in London (or any other city in the UK) a monthly fee.
 However, you could also choose to pay by the hour, or for individual services.

 You could pay for some services with a fixed price or monthly fee but pay for other services by the hour.